Hennage Auditorium at the Art Museums of Colonial Williamsburg Events: Nation Builders & Trades at 5

 Here is a run down of how your visit to any of the events below will take place, so you can “know before you go” what to expect:

-Here are the September Programs
+Here are the November Programs

-The Price of Womanhood – Tuesdays, September 8, 15, 22 and 29 at 1:30 pm
+The Price of Womanhood – Monday, November 2 and Tuesdays, November 10, 17 and 24 at 1:30pm

 Meet Martha Barksdale, first president of the W&M Women’s Student Council, and Ann Wager, teacher at Virginia’s first school for African Americans.
 Join these women as they discuss what it means to be female, educated, represented, and equal in Williamsburg.